ItsBaiShiXi/MachineLearning_SongPopularity/README.md

 **Data Scaling**

 For the random forest models, it is usually not important to scale the data.
-However, Tempo is significantly greater than all the other numerical values, which I will apply normalization on it.
+However, Tempo is significantly greater than all the other numerical values, which I will apply normalization to it.

 **Data Encoding**

-For the Random Forest model, we are using Label Encoding for Artist Name(s) and Album Artist Name(s) instead of One Hot Encoing since
+For the Random Forest model, we are using Label Encoding for Artist Name(s) and Album Artist Name(s) instead of One Hot Encoding since
 One Hot Encoding would take more than 7000 columns while Label Encoding would take less.
-Further more some data columns would be removed so the model would perform better.
+Furthermore, some data columns would be removed so the model would perform better.